glowkeeper/P3D/docs/labs/week6Session22024.md

 ## Unity Timeline

-Using keyframe animation techniques, you can deploy Unity's Timeline Editor to create feature-rich cutscenes containing complex cinematic gameplay sequences.
+Using keyframe animation techniques, you can use Unity's Timeline Editor to create feature-rich cutscenes containing complex cinematic gameplay sequences.

 The cutscenes you create with the Timeline Editor have Timeline assets including an animator component that you instance via Scene _GameObjects_.